86challenge/rules/rules.typ

         [6th], [2],
         [7th+], [1],
       )
-    + *Best of 7*: At the end of the season, the driver with the most points from 7 of the best scores out of 10 events wins the championship
+    + Separate points tallies are used to track championship standings and tire contingency:
+      #table(
+        columns: 2,
+        align: (left, left),
+        table.header(
+          [Type],
+          [Definition],
+        ),

+        [*Total Points*], [The sum of a driver’s points earned from all events], [*Championship Points*],
+        [The sum of a driver’s 7 best finishes, only from the class the driver is participating in for the championship (see #link(<changing-classes>)[Changing Classes])],

+        [*Tire Points*],
+        [The sum of a driver’s points earned satisfying the terms of the GT Radial Tire Contingency program], )
+    + #highlight[
+        *Changing Classes* <changing-classes> If a driver changes classes during a season, they can choose to:
+        - Keep the _Championship Points_ earned in their previous class and not earn _Championship Points_ in the new class, or
+        - Forfeit the _Championship Points_ earned in their previous class and earn _Championship Points_ in the new class ]
+    + #highlight[The per-class standings are determined by _Championship Points_ (most points wins)]
+    + #highlight[
-    + #highlight[*Tiebreaker*: Championship ties are broken via finishing position countback: The competitor with the most 1st place finishes wins.
+        *Tiebreaker*: Championship ties are broken via finishing position countback: The competitor with the most 1st place finishes wins.
 If still tied, the countback moves to 2nd place, 3rd place, and all subsequent finishing positions.
-If still tied, the competitor who held a lead last wins.]
+If still tied, the competitor who held a lead last wins.
+      ]

   + #highlight[*In-Season Rule Changes*
       + Changes which make the rules more _restrictive_ will be announced 60 days ahead of enforcement